TopCoder2K/MLOpsCourse/README.md

 ## Setup

-To setup all the dependencies, run the following:
+To setup the all necessary dependencies, run the following:

 ```
 poetry install --without dev